Jai-Ds/Stock_prediction_app-using_LSTM/README.md

 ## Overview

 This Flask web application provides hourly forecasts for Nifty50 and Nifty100 indices.
-It utilizes machine learning models to predict future values and displays the results on a user-friendly interface.
+It utilizes the LSTM Deep learning (Time Series) model to predict future values and displays the results on a user-friendly interface.

 ## Project Structure